 Snack: Top low-fat Greek Yogurt with fresh berries and nuts.
 Greek yogurt is a great source of calcium and probiotics.
 It is also lower in lactose and has twice the protein content of regular yogurt.
 The thicker, creamier texture will satisfy your taste buds!

-Dinner: Garlic baked chicken wings with steamed egg, and Chinese marinated cucumbers.
+Dinner: Garlic baked chicken wings with steamed egg, and Chinese marinated cucumbers

 You don’t need to order Chinese take-out when the craving hits!
 With just a few steps, you can make your own combo meal at the same time you would be waiting for the delivery person.
-Most people can’t resist fried chicken, but it comes with a lot of unhealthy fat and creates quite the mess in the kitchen!
+Most people can’t resist fried chicken, but it comes with a lot of unhealthy fat and creates quite a mess in the kitchen!
 Baked chicken wings are a satisfying, quick and healthy alternative.

 Garlic Baked Chicken Wings: